gdsbook/book/notebooks/05_choropleth.md

 than those in the north, as the color map implies an intensity gradient.

-A more appropriate visualization is to use a "qualitative" color palette, which you can get by default if specifying the variable is categorical:
+A more appropriate visualization is to use a "qualitative" color palette, which is used if you specify that the variable is categorical:

 ```python caption="Qualitative palette, Mexican regions." tags=[]